xnatti/fdm-cfg-backuprestore/README.md

 * refine the code so it will not crash on failure
 * check if credentials were valid before proceeding
 * allowing the export script to wait longer or until job is finished.
+* Better feedback on the import and load job results.